-Our continued success is contingent upon our ability to control an adequate supply of finished lots on which to build, and on our developers' ability to timely deliver finished lots to meet the sales demands of our customers.
-However, during the past several years, the impact of economic conditions on the homebuilding industry negatively impacted our developers' ability to obtain acquisition and development financing or to raise equity investments to finance land development activity.
-As a result, in certain specific strategic circumstances we deviated from our historical lot acquisition strategy and engaged in joint venture arrangements with land developers or directly acquired raw ground already zoned for its intended use for development.
-Once we acquire control of any raw ground, we determine whether to sell the raw parcel to a developer and enter into a fixed price purchase agreement with the developer to purchase the finished lots, or whether we will hire a developer to develop the land on our behalf.
+In certain specific strategic circumstances we deviate from our historical lot acquisition strategy and engage in joint venture arrangements with land developers or directly acquire raw ground already zoned for its intended use for development.
+Once we acquire control of any raw ground, we determine whether to sell the raw parcel to a developer and enter into a fixed price purchase agreement with the developer to purchase the finished lots or to hire a developer to develop the land on our behalf.
 While joint venture arrangements and direct land development activity are not our preferred method of acquiring finished building lots, we may enter into additional transactions in the future on a limited basis where there exists a compelling strategic or prudent financial reason to do so.
 We expect, however, to continue to acquire substantially all our finished lot inventory using fixed price purchase agreements with forfeitable deposits.

-As of March 31, 2014, we controlled approximately 59,400 lots under purchase agreements with deposits in cash and letters of credit totaling approximately \$303,900 and \$2,400, respectively.
-Included in the number of controlled lots are approximately 8,300 lots for which we have recorded a contract land deposit impairment reserve of approximately \$57,700 as of March 31, 2014.
-In addition, we controlled approximately 5,800 lots through four joint venture limited liability corporations ("JVs") with an aggregate investment of approximately \$86,300.
-Further, as of March 31, 2014, we directly owned five separate raw parcels of land, zoned for their intended use, with a current cost basis, including development costs, of approximately \$46,100 that once fully developed will result in approximately 650 lots.
-Of the total finished lots expected to be developed, 125 lots are under contract to be sold to an unrelated party under lot purchase agreements.
+As of March 31, 2015, we controlled approximately 63,900 lots under purchase agreements with deposits in cash and letters of credit totaling approximately \$347,000 and \$2,400, respectively.
+Included in the number of controlled lots are approximately 7,300 lots for which we have recorded a contract land deposit impairment reserve of approximately \$55,100 as of March 31, 2015.
+In addition, we had an aggregate investment totaling approximately \$74,400 in five separate joint venture limited liability corporations ("JVs"), expected to produce approximately 8,600 lots.
+Of the lots controlled by the JVs, approximately 3,300 were not under contract with us at March 31, 2015.
+Further, as of March 31, 2015, we directly owned four separate raw parcels of land, zoned for their intended use, with a current cost basis, including development costs, of approximately \$35,800 that we intend to develop into approximately 460 finished lots.
+Of the total finished lots expected to be developed, approximately 90 lots are under contract to be sold to an unrelated party under lot purchase agreements.
 See Notes 2, 3 and 4 to the condensed consolidated financial statements included herein for additional information regarding fixed price purchase agreements, JVs and land under development, respectively.
+Additionally, we have certain properties under contract with land owners that are expected to yield approximately 5,000 lots, which are not included in our number of total lots controlled.
+Some of these properties may require rezoning or other approvals to achieve the expected yield.
+These properties are controlled with deposits and letters of credit totaling approximately \$3,200 and \$2,500, respectively, as of March 31, 2015, of which approximately \$3,100 is refundable if we do not perform under the contract.
+We generally expect to assign the raw land contracts to a land developer and simultaneously enter into a lot purchase agreement with the assignee if the project is determined to be feasible.